platformsh/platformsh-docs/README.md

     npm install
     ```

-2. (Optional) The site relies on numerous example files that it dynamically fetches from various locations.
-These example files are
+2. (Optional) The documentation website dynamically fetches example files from various locations.

-**not** required to run the site locally.
-Those sections will instead display a "**Heads up!** The file was not found"
+You can run the site locally without retrieving those example files, keeping in mind that affected sections will display a `**Heads up!** The file was not found` message.
+To do so, jump to step 3.

-message.
-If you prefer to run the site with all example files retrieved, you will need to set a
-[GitHub token](https://github.com/settings/tokens) as `GITHUB_API_TOKEN` in your shell before proceeding to step 3.
-If you are using the GitHub cli
+To run the site with all example files retrieved, set a [GitHub token](https://github.com/settings/tokens) as `GITHUB_API_TOKEN` in your shell.
-tool, you can run the following in your shell so as not to include your token's value in your shell's history:
+If you’re using the GitHub CLI tool, to avoid including your token’s value in your shell’s history, run the following command:

     ```bash
     export GITHUB_API_TOKEN=$(gh auth token)
     ```